 As networks grow and expand, so do the number of devices that administrators are expected to support.
 Without proper infrastructure monitoring, this can create unexpected downtime and an overall headache for sysadmins.
 Let’s take a look at some of the best infrastructure monitoring tools on the market today.

-Here is our list of the nine best infrastructure monitoring tools:
+Here is our list of the ten best infrastructure monitoring tools:

 SolarWinds Network Performance Monitor (NPM) is an on-premises tool that empowers sysadmins to detect network and endpoint problems before they impact the user or company’s efficiency.

 A key feature of SolarWinds NPM is its flexibility to scan networks and detect new devices.
 This can be done through a simple SNMP agent, packet sniffing interface, WMI, or ICMP protocol.
 This range of options can allow admins to enable read-write access to the agent, giving them the option to push out configuration changes and commands through the NPM dashboard itself.

 NPM does a great job of balancing real-time alerting with additional network performance health and insights.
 SolarWinds NPM automatically prioritizes critical issues such as hardware failure and network communications problems to the top of the queue, so admins know what needs to be tackled first.